Harry-Yates/ScapeGen/README.md

 # ScapeGen

 **ScapeGen** is a dynamic image generation tool, leveraging the powerful capabilities of DALL-E 3 to produce images in different aspects: landscape, portrait, and square.
-It's the perfect companion for quickly generating visuals for presentations, mockups, or any project that requires a creative touch.
+It's the perfect for quickly generating visuals for presentations, mockups, or any project that requires a creative touch.

 ![ScapeGen Demo](https://github.com/Harry-Yates/ScapeGen/blob/main/images/cat_github.png)